DoctorKhan/The-Social-Game-Book/src/20_part/170_engine_vs_family_two_operating_systems.md

 Every day we wake up and choose between two incompatible operating systems.
 And most of the time, we don't even know we're choosing.

+> Definition in one line: In a Family, you are an irreplaceable member; in an Engine, you are an interchangeable part.
+A family cannot fire a child; an engine ejects a faulty cog.

+### What I Am Not Saying (Clarity Up Front)
+This is not a romanticization of pre‑modern life, which was often brutal and coercive.
+The Family Protocol here is not a specific cultural template—it is an extension of biology: the non‑negotiable bonds of kinship where members are unique and irreplaceable.
+The Engine Protocol is a coordination technology for scale that treats roles as interchangeable parts.
+Both have their place; the art is applying each at the appropriate scale.

 ## The Parable of the Two Workshops

 Let me tell you a story that illustrates exactly what I discovered about these competing systems.